-Companion piece to academic blogging workflow is a sequel to this one, targeted to researchers wherein I recommend plain text static-site blogging choices, but I do not worry so much about certain constraints which are important mostly to academics, i.e. e.g. the need to support mathematical equations, graphs, citations…
+The academic blogging workflow is a sequel to this one, targeted to researchers wherein I recommend plain text static-site blogging.
+Here I do not worry so much about certain features which are important mostly to academics, e.g. mathematical equations, graphs, citations…

 - Good graphical preview in an editor.

-- Intuitive handling of images and diagrams and so on.
+- Intuitive handling of images and other media.

 - Hugo (go) is a popular system.
 Its R companion, blogdown, is probably ascendant for academics.

-- Pelican (python) the previous engine for this blog, is easy to hack if you use python.
+- Pelican (python), the previous engine for this blog, is easy to hack if you use python.

-- Hakyll is a haskell one with good pandoc integration.
+- Hakyll is a haskell variant of jekyll one with good pandoc integration.

-- Neuron (haskell) is noteworthy because it puts Zettelkasten online, which is nice if that is your thing.
+- Neuron (also haskell) is noteworthy because it puts Zettelkasten online, which is nice if that is your thing.

 - There are some extra ones, below, that integrate specialised editor apps, a.k.a.
-CMSs, which are mentioned below.
+CMSs.

 Others, like lettersmith